romildojuliano/romildojuliano/README.md

 ![](https://komarev.com/ghpvc/?username=romildojuliano&color=blue)

 Hello, my name is Romildo Juliano, I am a 2ys+ on demand tutor and software consultor with experience on various languages and topics.
-Most of my notorious jobs include:
+Some of my jobs include:
 - Fixed a market application developed with R, Shiny, HighCharts and some other graphical tools

 ![](https://github.com/romildojuliano/romildojuliano/blob/main/portfolio/shiny-1.png)